LDeakin/zarrs/README.md

 - stay up-to-date with unstable public dependencies (e.g. `opendal`, `object_store`, `icechunk`, etc) without impacting the release cycle of `zarrs`, and
 - improve compilation times.

+A hierarchical overview of these crates can be found in the [The `zarrs` Book].

 ### Core
 - [`zarrs`]: The core library for manipulating Zarr hierarchies.
 - [`zarrs_metadata`]: Zarr metadata support (re-exported as `zarrs::metadata`).